-- Anthrax is a bacterial infection acquired through direct contact with infected animals or animal products, consumption of contaminated meat, or inhalation of airborne anthrax bacterial spores.
+- Anthrax is a bacterial infection occurring worldwide, acquired through direct contact with infected animals or animal products, consumption of contaminated meat, or inhalation of airborne anthrax bacterial spores.

 - Risk is very low for travelers.

 - Symptoms of anthrax differ based on the mode of transmission and include itching and skin lesions covered by blackened dead tissue, nausea, vomiting, fever, and influenza-like illness.

 - Consequences of infection can include respiratory failure, shock, infection of the blood and internal organs, inflammation of the brain membranes, and death.